avianbc/blog/content/posts/handling-case-insensitive-query-parameters-in-angular.md

 +++
 date = 2023-12-15T13:42:39-05:00
-title = "Case insensitive query params in Angular" tags = ['TypeScript', 'JavaScript', 'Angular'] categories = ['Programming']
+title = "Handling Case-Insensitive Query Parameters in Angular" tags = ['TypeScript', 'JavaScript', 'Angular'] categories = ['Programming']
 +++

-After searching through google and stackoverflow and finding nothing, I decided to write my own solution.
-This is a simple class that wraps the built-in `Params` object and provides case-insensitive access to query string parameters.
-It works similarly to the [built-in ParamsAsMap class](https://github.com/angular/angular/blob/16.2.x/packages/router/src/shared.ts#L76) except accesses the query params case insensitively.
+After searching through Google and StackOverflow and finding nothing, I decided to write my own reusable class to handle case-insensitive query parameters in Angular.
+I hope this helps someone else!

-Also note that I added a `getNumber` helper method that makes it much easier to parse integer query params.
-It returns `null` if the value is not a number or is not present.
+# How to Use It

 Using it is as easy as: